somof/CarND-Traffic-Sign-Classifier-Project-work/writeup.md

 As the feasibility study, I chose the final model as below.
 I call the final model architecture "large model".

-The unit numbers were set adequate value, watching varying histgram on the Tensorboard.
+The unit numbers were set adequate value, watching varying histogram on the Tensorboard.
 (It's a fantastic tool!)
-CNN's filter size 64 / 84 and FC's unit size 240 are moderate values that can get smooth histgrams of their weights.
+CNN's filter size 64 / 84 and FC's unit size 240 are moderate values that can get smooth histograms of their weights.

 The final model has two dropout to prevent overfitting.